-- (1) A person who owns, controls or operates a place of worship in Victoria may operate that place of worship during the restricted activity period for: - (a) hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise); or - Examples: a food bank, a service for homeless persons. - (b) hosting a limited group of members of the public; or Examples: support groups for alcohol and drugs, family violence and parenting. - (c) conducting a ceremony (including if the ceremony is to be broadcast, live or otherwise, via electronic means) or permitting private worship; or - (d) hosting a wedding or funeral.
+(1) A person who owns, controls or operates a place of worship outside the Restricted Area may operate that place of worship during the restricted activity period for the purpose of:

+- (a) hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise); or Examples: a food bank, a service for homeless persons. - (b) hosting a limited group of members of the public; or Examples: support groups for alcohol and drugs, family violence and parenting. - (c) conducting a ceremony (including if the ceremony is to be broadcast, live or otherwise, via electronic means) or permitting private worship; or - (d) hosting a wedding or funeral.